 May 5 has seen its fair share of milestones and big moments throughout the history of the National Hockey League.
 The league’s most successful franchise racked up more postseason victories, while playoff records were broken and some of the game’s all-time great players left their mark.
 Let’s hop aboard the THW time machine and take a look at all the best moments from this date.

 Happy Times for the Montreal Canadiens

-When you’ve won the most Stanley Cups in NHL history, as the Montreal Canadiens have, you’ve won a lot of games during the month of May.
-On May 5, 1966, the Canadiens beat the Detroit Red Wings, in Game 6 of the Stanley Cup Final, to win their second straight championship and 15th in franchise history.
+When you’ve won the most Stanley Cups in NHL history, as the Canadiens have, you’ve won a lot of games during the month of May.
+On May 5, 1966, the Canadiens beat the Detroit Red Wings in Game 6 of the Stanley Cup Final to win their second straight championship and 15th in franchise history.

-Two years later, defenseman Larry Robinson scored a goal and added two assists to lead the Canadiens to a 5-1 win over the visiting Boston Bruins, in Game 5 of the Stanley Cup Semifinals.
-They went on to win the series in seven games before beating the New York Rangers for their fourth-straight Stanley Cup.
+Two years later, defenseman Larry Robinson scored a goal and added two assists to lead the Canadiens to a 5-1 win over the visiting Bruins in Game 5 of the Stanley Cup Semifinals.
+They won the series in seven games before beating the New York Rangers for their fourth-straight Stanley Cup.

-On May 5, 1970, Bobby Orr had two assists to raise his playoff total point to 18, a new record for defensemen in a single playoff, breaking Tim Horton’s mark of 16.
-The milestone helpers came in the Bruins’ 6-2 win over the St. Louis Blues, in Game 2 of the Stanley Cup Final.
+On May 5, 1970, Orr had two assists to raise his postseason total point to 18, a new record for defensemen in a single playoff, breaking Tim Horton’s mark of 16.
+The milestone helpers came in the Bruins’ 6-2 win over the St. Louis Blues in Game 2 of the Stanley Cup Final.
 He finished the postseason with 24 points.

 That record stood until Denis Potvin scored 24 points for the Islanders in 1981.
 Paul Coffey destroyed that record with his 37 points during the Edmonton Oilers’ run to the 1985 Stanley Cup.